jitesh124201/Crud-Operation-Database/README.md

-    This is an Employee CRUD Operation build in Spring-Boot
+    This is an Employee CRUD Operation build in Spring-Boot and Mysql

     Documentation here (https://documenter.getpostman.com/view/19074820/2s8YeuLWGZ)